likicv/usysml-test-cases/README.md

 | v0.03 (spiral 3) | +`redefines`, +`subsets`, +`specializes` | None yet |

-The idea behind uSysML is that SysML v2 behavrious are perfectly decomposable, in the sense that it is possible to create a valid SysML v2 models with just a subset of features defined by the SysML v2 specification.
+The idea behind uSysML is that SysML v2 behaviours are perfectly decomposable, in the sense that it would possible to create a valid SysML v2 model with just a subset of features defined by the full SysML v2 specification.
+We note that with just a subset of the full SysML v2 specification it would possible to create quite complex, fully compliant SysML v2 models.

 While the objective of this project is to generate test cases and associated discussion that will be useful in any SysML v2 implementation, it is sometimes useful to think of uSysML as a specific implementation of the SysML v2 specification.
-Then the implementation corresponding to uSysML v0.01 (spiral 1) would support the behaviours of the keywords `package`, `part`, `part def` only.
-We note that with just those three keywords it is possible to create quite complex, fully compliant SysML v2 models.
-In other words, every uSysML model should be a valid SysML v2 model, paresable by any complete SysML v2 implementation; however the reverse does not hold, because the full SysML v2 specification includes many features beyond the scope of uSysML.
+Such an implementation corresponding to uSysML v0.01 (spiral 1) would support the behaviours of the keywords `package`, `part`, `part def` in accordance with the SysML v2 specification, and nothing else.

+It follows that every model defined by the uSysML scope should be a valid SysML v2 model, paresable by a complete SysML v2 implementation.
+However the reverse does not hold, because the uSysML scope is limited, and the full SysML v2 specification includes many features beyond this scope.
 The scope of uSysML for each version (or spiral) is fixed for the purpose of test cases and exploring the practical issues relevant to the implementation of the SysML v2 textual notation.

 The following references are used in this work: